bradduy/LLMChainFusion/README.md

 This repository aims to develop a comprehensive collection of use cases for the LangChain framework.
 Our goal is to integrate Large Language Models (LLMs) with LangChain's interface, enabling seamless development and deployment of natural language processing (NLP) applications.

+*** [Newest update] Check capacity of local GPU memory before building applications with a specific model.

-** Newest update Nvidia NIM endpoints to build applicate with Llama 3.1-405B.
+* Nvidia NIM endpoints to build applications with Llama 3.1-405B.

-** Update Langchain Ollama with latest Meta model [Llama 3.1](https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/MODEL_CARD.md).
+* Langchain Ollama with latest Meta model [Llama 3.1](https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/MODEL_CARD.md).

 [OPTIONAL] You do not need to download model manually.
 Ollma code can download automatically.
 But you can download specific pretrained models compatible with your machine by your own as following: